arathipv105/SQL_PortfolioProject/README.md

 ## SEI_database-Sample-

 Created a database from MySQL workbench, Added data into database.
-Retrieved the data from database- SEI_database using sql
+Retrieved the data from SEI_database using sql